 Undergraduate students with less than 30 credits earned (including accepted transfer/advance standing credits) must achieve a 1.50 minimum cumulative GPA at the end of their first academic year meet SAP standards.
 Undergraduate students who have earned more than 30 credits (including accepted transfer/advance standing credits) must achieve a 2.00 cumulative GPA at the end of their second and subsequent academic years meet SAP standards.
 Graduate/professional students must achieve the minimum cumulative GPA consistent with their program requirements for graduation meet SAP standards.
 See graduate catalog for current GPA requirements in each program.

 Credits attempted by a student cannot exceed 150% of the credits required as defined by the University’s published length of the specific program.
 All courses with a passing or failing grade will be counted as credits attempted.
 All courses with a grade designated as G, I, R or W will be counted as credits attempted.
 Credits on all repeated courses will be counted as credits attempted.
 Transfer credits from another school will be counted both in terms of hours attempted and hours completed in SAP evaluation.
 Reinstated students do not have prior attempted credits excluded from the determination for student aid eligibility, as required by federal regulations.
+For doctoral students only, the maximum timeframe will be

 Pace of completion will be based on cumulative credits attempted and cumulative credits completed.
 The pace of completion will be measured annually, at the end of the evaluation period.
 Cumulative student course completion rate cannot be less than 67%.
 All courses with a passing or failing grade will be counted as credits attempted.
 All courses with a grade designated as G, I, R or W will be counted as credits attempted.
 Credits on all repeated courses will be counted as credits attempted.
 Transfer credits from another school will be counted both in terms of hours attempted and hours completed in SAP evaluation.